 In 2012, Fabrizio Ventura founded the Musica Sacra Muenster festival.

-Appointed in 1990, he currently maintains his position as artistic director of Switzerland's Société Philharmonique de Bienne.
+Appointed in 1990, together with his wife, the pianist Rada Petkova, he currently maintains his position as artistic director of Switzerland's Société Philharmonique de Bienne.

 Guest engagements have included such renowned orchestras as the Bavarian Radio Symphony Orchestra, the Bavarian State Orchestra Munich, the Munich Radio Orchestra, the MDR Symphony Orchestra Leipzig, the Stuttgart State Orchestra, the Stuttgart Philharmonic Orchestra, the Southwest Radio Orchestra, the Beethoven Orchestra Bonn, the Residentie Orkest Den Haag, the European Community Youth Orchestra, the Klangforum Wien, the Vienna Chamber Orchestra, the Zurich Chamber Orchestra, the Slovak Philharmonic Orchestra Bratislava and the Krakow Philharmonic Orchestra.